pjmrtnz/hide-php-extension/README.md

 # Hide-PHP-Extension
-Hide index.php and php extensions in your website URL using htaccess.
+Hide `index.php` and `.php` extensions in your website URL using a simple command in your `.htaccess` file.